pakeke-constructor/umg-mod-monorepo/rgb_chess/w_planning/THING_IDEAS.md

 - Backpack unit, Has a very large inventory space
 - Reroller, Start of turn: rerolls the color of all items in inventory

+- On buy:  Swap the abilities of the two healthiest [color] allys

+- On buy: If the last bought unit is [color], all non-[color] allys inherit that ability.
+Else, inherit that ability.

+# PARAGON UNITS: